 Police Officer HIRING PROCESS

-Even though the menu has only a few links, there are over 100 pages of information in this site.
-Use SEARCH to find the exact topics you want, e.g. city, state, name of the test, or abbreviation you are curious about.
+Even though the menu has only a few main links, there are over 100 pages of information in this site.
+Use SEARCH to find the exact topics you want, e.g. city, state, name of the test, or police abbreviations you are curious about.

 This web site is dedicated to the future men and women of law enforcement.
 My goal is to serve as your personal guide and show you how to become a police officer, a deputy sheriff or state trooper with confidence.